 Local – The other side effects of radiation therapy come from the structures/organs in and just next to where the radiation is being targeted.
 These side effects appear half way through treatment and increase in severity toward the end of treatment.
 Due to the cumulative nature of these side effects they can peak in severity 7-10 days following treatment.

 Skin reddening and irritation – The skin on the scalp may become red, dry and/or itchy.
 Usually the skin reaction is mild to moderate.

 Loss of hair (alopecia) – Hair loss may be partial or total depending on the treatment.
 The hair loss can be temporary or permanent depending on the amount of radiation.

 Cerebral oedema (swelling in the brain) – Radiation therapy can cause temporary inflammation around the brain tumour.
 This may cause headaches, nausea, vomiting and/or drowsiness.
 If these symptoms occur during treatment, corticosteroid medication may be used to treat these symptoms.
-Inflammation may also worsen pre-existing neurological symptoms temporarily.
+Inflammation may also temporarily worsen pre-existing neurological symptoms.

 Tinnitus (ringing in the ears) and hearing loss – These symptoms are uncommon during radiation treatment.

 What can help reduce acute side effects?

 Resting as needed can help with fatigue.
 Creams can be used on the scalp for skin reddening and irritation.
 Wigs can be used for temporary or permanent hair loss.
 If headaches, nausea and/or vomiting occur during treatment, corticosteroid medication may be used to reduce the swelling around the tumour, which usually improves symptoms.
 Pain medications and anti-nausea medications are prescribed if needed.

 Early-delayed side effects (side effects occurring 1-6 months after treatment)